Randy Ruiz: Kansas City Royals and New York Yankees

+In 2006, Ruiz signed with the Kansas City Royals organization as a minor league free agent.
+He began the season with the Double-A Wichita Wranglers, batting .217 with two home runs and 3 RBI in six games before being released on April 14.
+On April 23, Ruiz signed a minor league contract with the New York Yankees.
+He was assigned to the Double-A Trenton Thunder, where he batted .286 with 26 home runs and 87 RBI in 119 games.

+Pittsburgh Pirates, return to Philadelphia, San Francisco Giants

+On January 20, 2007, Ruiz signed a minor league contract with the Pittsburgh Pirates.
+The Pirates assigned him to the Double-A Altoona Curve, where he batted .290 with seven home runs and 30 RBI in 47 games.
+On June 1, Ruiz was acquired by the Phillies as part of a conditional deal, and he returned to Double-A Reading.
+He batted .378 with three home runs and 12 RBI in 22 games with Reading, which earned a promotion to the Triple-A Ottawa Lynx.
+In 22 games with Ottawa, Ruiz hit .215 with four home runs and 11 RBI.
+On July 23, Ruiz was released by the Phillies, and he was signed by the San Francisco Giants two days later.
+He concluded the season with the Double-A Connecticut Defenders, batting .291 with eight home runs and 27 RBI in 39 games.

 Minnesota Twins

 On November 16, 2007, Ruiz was signed by the Minnesota Twins as a minor league free agent.
 He began the 2008 season with the Rochester Red Wings, the Twins' Triple-A affiliate.
-From June 22 – July 19 of that season, Ruiz had hits in 24 consecutive games, the longest hitting streak by a Rochester Red Wing player since 1979, when the team began keeping daily statistics for individual players.
+From June 22 – July 19 of that season, Ruiz had hits in 24 consecutive games, the longest hitting streak by a Red Wings player since 1979, when the team began keeping daily statistics for individual players.
 The Twins recognized Ruiz as the organization's Minor League Player of the Month of June.
 He had a batting average of .441, with three home runs and 12 RBI during his last ten games with the Red Wings, before being called up by the Twins to play in the major leagues.
-His season-long totals with Rochester were: 111 games played, .320 batting average, 33 doubles, 17 homers, and 68 RBIs.
+In 111 games with Rochester, Ruiz posted a .320 batting average, 33 doubles, 17 home runs, and 68 RBI.